kesslerdev/game-framework/docs/index.md

 ---
-title: site.title
+title: Quarkit GF
 layout: default
-subtitle: An extensible linter for the TypeScript language.
+subtitle: A decorated way for rts games
 ---

 TSLint is an extensible static analysis tool that checks [TypeScript][0] code for readability, maintainability, and functionality errors.
 It is widely supported across modern editors & build systems and can be customized with your own lint rules, configurations, and formatters.